cyrgit/apai-io/README.md

 This class is realized by the Product Advertising API (former ECS) from Amazon WS Front. https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html

 You can try it out with the new demo site: http://apaiio.dev.pixel-web.org/

+NOTE:  This is a fork with added functionality maintained by cyrrill, since it diverges significantly in features from the original source, it has a differnt composer handle.
+It is not expected to be merged into mainline, but does receive updates from upstream when available.

 ## Documentation